 - 1 tablespoon flour (optional)

-- Preheat oven to 300º F. Slice the mushrooms into 1/4 inch thick slices.
+- Preheat oven to 300º F. Slice the mushrooms into 1/4-inch thick slices.
 Melt 2 tablespoons butter in a large skillet over medium heat.
-Once the butter has foamed, add the mushrooms, a pinch of salt and a little ground pepper and saute until they begin to brown and shrink in size, about 8 minutes.
+Once the butter has foamed, add the mushrooms, a pinch of as,lt and a little ground pepper and saute until they begin to brown and shrink in size, about 8 minutes.

-- While sauteing the mushrooms, salt, and pepper both sides of the chicken pieces.
-Then with a pastry brush lightly coat both sides of the chicken with the dijon mustard.
+- While sauteing the mushrooms, salt and pepper both sides of the chicken pieces.
+Then using a pastry brush, lightly coat both sides of the chicken with the dijon mustard.

 - Remove the mushrooms from the frying pan and set aside.
-Add 2 more tablespoons of butter to the pan and once it has melted arrange the chicken in the pan.
-Cook each side for about 3 minutes and turn the pieces over and cook for an additional 3 minutes or until the chicken has lightly browned.
+Add 2 more tablespoons of butter to the pan, and once it has melted, arrange the chicken in the pan.
+Cook each side for about 3 minutes, turn the pieces over and cook for another 3 minutes or until the chicken has lightly browned.
 Keep an eye on the bottom of the pan to make sure it isn’t burning.
-Adjust the heat as necessary to make sure you get a good depth of flavor from the fond rather than a burnt flavor.
+Adjust the heat as necessary to ensure you get a good depth of flavor from the fond rather than a burnt flavor.
 Your nose is your best guide.

 - Once the chicken has browned, layer it in a medium-sized dutch oven and cover it with the sauteed mushrooms, the sprigs of thyme, and the bay leaves.

 - Cover and place the dutch oven in the preheated oven and cook for 50 minutes.
-After 50 minutes check the consistency of the sauce.
-If it is too thin, return to the stovetop and bring to a boil adding small amounts of sifted flour to thicken.
+After 50 minutes, check the consistency of the sauce.
+If it is too thin, return to the stovetop and bring to a boil adding small amounts of sifted flour to thicken the sauce.
 If the sauce seems too thick, thin it with a little more chicken stock.

 - You will know the chicken is done when it just begins to fall off the bone.
 Serve with crusty bread to soak up the sauce.